 Weighing in at 2.75 ounces, I’m really splitting hairs by giving the Dynafit React Jacket ($174) the runner-up position here.
 With a excellent hood that hugs the head nicely to keep weather out, the React Jacket also works well for colder conditions in the 30’s or 40’s degrees Fahrenheit.
 Extra-long sleeves provide some extra hand protection when needed and the transparent nature of the nylon fabric allows aid stations and checkpoints to see your bib number.
 The stowaway pocket on the React Jacket is on the left sleeve which theoretically allows the wearer to store their jacket on the go, but a fairly small pouch made securing the jacket feel tenuous at best.
 Potential U.S. buyers should also be aware of the European-style zipper which zips from the left as this threw me off on the run.

+[No longer available.]
 I’ve been wearing The North Face Flight Series Fuse Jacket ($250) for quite some time now, and I’m continually impressed with how well it does in even the heaviest downpours.
 For colder weather down to 20 degrees Fahrenheit, I can layer underneath it and cinch the hood down to feel absolutely cozy in fairly horrendous conditions.
 This jacket features taped seams throughout to keep out moisture but somehow manages to breathe remarkably well thanks to a perforated membrane and venting in important areas.
 Additionally, the nylon fabric seems to have just enough stretch to allow it to be worn comfortably over a race vest.